RocketRaccoon516/random/README.md

 The tool was edited to become the Alexa Gaming Framework by a group from UCF.
 The tool was developed by David Allen, James Jeffrey, Scott Mosher, Peter Tran, and sponsored by Peter Smith.
+Improved features include node return and custom audio.

 ![alt text](https://cloud.githubusercontent.com/assets/7671574/17309622/a574be7a-57f4-11e6-9ea8-a52f20424bc5.png "Interactive Adventure Game Tool Screenshot")